 Numbers provided by humans: some people argue that humans are unable to generate random numbers as at any particular moment they could have a bias towards some numbers that they would repeat again and again.
 Or, humans might draw some patterns repeatedely and avoid drawing straight lines or simple patterns.

 Any number in this universe: some people believe that the universe is deterministic.
 That, any event that occurs in this universe is a direct result of the past events.
 So any numbers you dream of, any numbers you come across anywhere in this universe are all already predetermined.
-Esentially, there is no randomness anywhere whatsoever.
+Essentially, these people believe that there is no randomness anywhere whatsoever.

 True randomness does not relate to luck when it comes to lottery numbers.
 Your lucky numbers that would make you hit the jackpot might not pass any kind of statistical randomness tests.
 For this reason, it's wrong to believe that true random numbers will be better for playing lotteries than any other numbers.
 If you would like to add a factor of luck into these numbers, try Lucky Lottery Numbers, or use your magical touch to pick lucky numbers yourself using Lucky Number Picker.
 If you believe in Horoscope and Zodiac signs, try Lucky Numbers tuned to your horoscope.

-True randomness is most useful when researchers need certain numbers to test their sceintific models and they are skeptical of using numbers that might have been generated in a predictable manner.
+True randomness is most useful in cryptography and encryption models.
+These models need to mnimize the risk of somebody guessing a cryptogrpahic key which can allow them to decrypt the encrypted data.
+Therefore, these models try to avoid numbers that might have been generated in a predictable manner.
 They want to use numbers that will not add any bias into their models.
 However, new software applications and computer languages use robust random number generators that minimize the risk of this predictability.
 Also, using multiple sets of numbers generated using various machines and shuffling these numbers up can also help minimize the risk.